Max Jüttner

 Max Paul Wilhelm Werner Jüttner (11 January 1888 – 14 August 1963) was a German military officer and an SA-Obergruppenführer in the Sturmabteilung (SA), the Nazi Party's paramilitary organization.
 He served from 1934 to 1945 as head of the leadership office at the SA Supreme Command, and as the SA-Stabsführer from 1939 to 1945.
 He also sat as a deputy in the Reichstag of Nazi Germany from 1933 to 1945.
 Captured after Germany's surrender in the Second World War, he testified at the Nuremberg Trials in defense of the SA.

 Early life and military career

 Jüttner was born in Saalfeld in the Duchy of Saxe-Meiningen, the son of a printing company owner.
 He attended Volksschule and Realgymnasium there, and he obtained his Abitur in 1906.
 He decided to pursue a military career, joined Field Artillery Regiment 55 (2nd Thuringian) in Naumburg as a Fahnenjunker (officer cadet) and was commissioned a Leutnant on 18 August 1907.
 He served in the Imperial German Army throughout the First World War, from 1914 to 1918, both in front line service and in staff positions, including as an adjutant in his regiment.
 He was promoted to Oberleutnant in October 1914 and to Hauptmann in December 1915.
-Twice wounded in action, and was awarded the Iron Cross, first and second class.
+Twice wounded in action, and was awarded the Iron Cross, first and second class, the Bavarian Military Merit Order and the Hanseatic Cross (Hamburg).
 At the end of the war, he was an officer on the German General Staff.